-The Sydney Festival Disability Action Plan has been developed in response to our ongoing commitment to the provision of dignified access to our annual program and communications systems.
+The Sydney Festival Disability Inclusion Action Plan has been developed in response to our ongoing commitment to the provision of dignified access to our annual program and communications systems.
 It also demonstrates Sydney Festival's commitment to compliance with the intent of the Commonwealth Disability Discrimination Act 1992 (DDA).
 It outlines the practical steps we put in place to break down barriers and promote access to Sydney Festival events.

-Sydney Festival has consulted with Accessible Arts, key Sydney Festival staff, peak disability organisations and significant individuals, audiences and potential audiences in the preparation of this Plan.
-The Plan is lodged with the Human Rights and Equal Opportunity Commission (HREOC) and is available via the Sydney Festival website at www.sydneyfestival.org.au in both PDF and Word formats.
+Sydney Festival has consulted with Accessible Arts, our Access and Inclusion Advisory Panel, peak disability organisations and significant individuals, audiences and potential audiences in the preparation of this Disability and Inclusion Action Plan.
+It is lodged with the Australian Human Rights Commission (AHRC) and is available via the Sydney Festival website at www.sydneyfestival.org.au in both PDF and Word formats.